simvue-io/docs/docs/python-client/overview.md

 ```
 run = Run()
 ```
+There is an optional `mode` argument to `Run()` which has the following options:

+* `online`: (default) everything is sent directly to the remote Simvue server;
+* `offline`: no attempts will be made to contact the remote Simvue server, and everything will be written to disk.
+This is most useful for HPC worker nodes which have no outgoing network access;
+* `disabled`: completely disables all monitoring, and as such maybe useful for testing.

 The `init` method needs to be called in order to create a run.
 The following can be specified but all are optional:

  * `name`: name of the run.
 If no name is provided a name will be genenerated consisting of two random words (in the form adjective-noun);